Avaiga/taipy-doc/docs/manuals/deployment/linux/ubuntu.md

-# Deploy on Ubuntu
+# Deploy your application with uWSGI and Nginx on Ubuntu

-[Ubuntu](https://ubuntu.com/) is a GNU/Linux operating system.
-Simple and Open Source it is a perfect target for deploying a Taipy Project.
+[Ubuntu](https://ubuntu.com/) is a GNU/Linux operating system on witch we can execute the Web Application Server [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) and the Web Server [Nginx](https://nginx.org).

-## Ubuntu version
+## For Ubuntu version before 20.04

-- 20.04
+Before Ubuntu 20.04 the pre-installed Python version is older then Python3.8 that is the older Python version supported by Taipy.
+If you are in that case, please install at least Python3.8 and use it with this documentation.

 ## Prepare your machine

 The following software should be installed on your targeted machine:
 - `pip`: for installing Python3 packages.
-- `uwsgi`: your Web Application server.
-- `gevent`: for accepting Websocket on your Web Application server.
-- `nginx`: your Web Server.
+- `uwsgi` and `gevent`: the web application server and its worker that will run the Taipy application.
+- `nginx`: the web server for the Internet exposition.

 You can install all of this packages by running the following command:
 ```